ordinarydairy/inkdoku/README.md

 # Assembly
 Will be handwired; 3d printed parts will be held together with screws, USB mount screws into top.
-Base/Buttons/Button mount board will be printed in PLA Switches will be inserted into holes on the mounting plates for more stability.
+Base/Buttons/Button mount board will be printed in PLA

+Switches will be inserted into holes on the mounting plates for more stability.

+How to Assemble (?):
+- Print all parts
+- Screw usb mount into case bottom
+- Place all switches into holes onto mounting plate, wire them together
+- Wire switches, battery and display to microcontroller
+- Plug usb mount cable into microcontroller
+- Mount plate and display to case bottom with screws
+- Place buttons in case top
+- Screw case top into bottom

 ![](https://github.com/ordinarydairy/inkdoku/blob/main/images/inkdoku.png?raw=true)
 ![](https://github.com/ordinarydairy/inkdoku/blob/main/images/inkdoku%201.png?raw=true)